ujdhesa/GlobaLeaks/README.md

 Infrastracture status: [uptime.globaleaks.org](https://uptime.globaleaks.org)

-The uptime of our infrastructure is continously monitored thanks to the support of [UptimeRobot.com](https://uptimerobot.com/).

 ## Documentation
 GlobaLeaks's documentation is built and hosted by [Read the Docs](https://readthedocs.org) and accessible at [docs.globaleaks.org](https://docs.globaleaks.org).
 | Branch | Documentation Build